 Below is a table of PAID CAD SOFTWARE, who can use it on trial, trial period, main features and price.

 4.2.1.
 3D Studio Max (3DS Max)

 3DS Max is a product of Autodesk, the same company that created AutoCAD and Maya.
-This CAD design program is perfect for character modeling and animation with unmatched speed and simplicity.
+This CAD design program is perfect for character modelling and animation with unmatched speed and simplicity.

-The retail price for 3D Studio Max (3DS Max) licenses is $ 1,545 per year or $195 per month as an ongoing subscription while Indie licenses go for $250 per year.
-For you to qualify for an Indie license, you have to fulfill specific requirements.
+The retail price for 3D Studio Max (3DS Max) licenses is $1,545 per year or $195 per month as an ongoing subscription while Indie licenses go for $250 per year.
+For you to qualify for an Indie license, you have to fulfil specific requirements.

 Further, this software enables multiple disciplines to leverage powerful and integrated specialist applications across all phases of the product development process since it allows for easy integration with existing processes and tools.

 Through CATIA, engineers, architects, designers, construction professionals, and all contributors can conceive, develop, and realize new products.
 When it comes to pricing, CATIA has flexible pricing to meet your unique needs.

 Its prices vary based on specific configurations, and licenses can be acquired for either a one-time charge (with annual maintenance) or on a quarterly or yearly lease.
 You can purchase a fully functional base license at a one-time fee of $11,200 with a $2,000 annual maintenance cost.

 A quarterly lease goes for $1,700, while a yearly lease is $4,500.
 CATIA is behind among the most advanced engineering projects in the world; thus, the high cost is justifiable